OpenGATE/Gate/docs/defining_a_geometry.rst

      /gate/hole/quadrant/setMaxRange       30 cm

 The *hole* volume is repeated in a triangle-like pattern.
-The application of this quadrant repeater is illustrated in figure 3.5.
+The application of this quadrant repeater is illustrated in :numref:`avant_linear`.

 .. figure:: avant_quadrant.jpg
    :alt: Figure 16: avant_quadrant